Day 4: How to turn a minefield of data into a gold mine

 - Audience (who your visitors are) + Acquisition (how you get people to your site) > Behavior (what these people do on your site) > Conversion (how you convert them into customers)

 Google’s own Analytics advocate Louis Gray says “Your data will tell a story that you can take action on”.
-As any story it’s important that you look at it in its entirety or you risk missing out on important bits of information.
+As with any story it’s important that you look at it in its entirety… or you risk missing out on important bits of information.

 Here’s the most useful sections you need to look at in GA, with links for you to dig deeper.
-This is the 20% that will give you 80% of the results.
-Make sure you’re tracking this data and you look at it at least quarterly as a check in:
+This is the 20% effort that will give you 80% of the results.
+Make sure you’re tracking this data and checking it at least quarterly (if not monthly or even weekly):

 - First, create segments that reflect your target audience (example: you might sell to agencies and to business owners.
 You can create two separate segments based on which landing pages your visitors see.
 Then you can use these segments to look at your data specifically for each of them.).
 Everything that follows can be viewed using segments.